Same-sex marriage in Zacatecas

-Same-sex marriage has been legal in the Mexican state of Zacatecas since 30 December 2021.
-On 14 December 2021, the Congress of Zacatecas passed a same-sex marriage bill by 18 votes to 10.
-The legislation was published in the official state gazette on 29 December, and came into force the following day.
+Same-sex marriage has been legal in Zacatecas since 30 December 2021.
+On 14 December 2021, the Congress of Zacatecas passed a same-sex marriage bill by 18 votes to 11.
+The legislation was published in the official state gazette on 29 December, following Governor David Monreal Ávila's signature, and came into force the following day.
+Zacatecas was the 24th Mexican state to open marriage to same-sex couples.
 Prior to statewide legalisation, five municipalities of Zacatecas issued marriage licenses to same-sex couples despite a state ban, comprising about a quarter of the state population.
-These five municipalities were Zacatecas, Cuauhtémoc, Villanueva, Miguel Auza and Fresnillo.
+These municipalities were Zacatecas, Cuauhtémoc, Villanueva, Miguel Auza and Fresnillo.